 Your permits and licenses aren’t permanent; they come with expiration dates and require periodic inspections to remain valid.
 Health department inspections, fire safety checks, and liquor license renewals all happen on different schedules.
 Missing one of these critical dates can put your entire operation at risk.
 The best approach is to create a master calendar with every single renewal and inspection date clearly marked.
 Set reminders for yourself 90, 60, and 30 days out.
 This gives you plenty of time to gather paperwork, schedule appointments, and address any potential issues before they become urgent problems.

-Stay Current on Regulation Changes
+Keep an Eye on Regulation Changes

 Rules and regulations in Florida are not static.
 They can change at the city, county, and state levels, impacting everything from food handling requirements to zoning laws for outdoor patios.
 A new ordinance could affect your signage, or a state-level change might alter how often you need to renew a specific license.
 Staying on top of these updates is crucial for long-term compliance.
 You can subscribe to newsletters from your local municipality or join a Florida restaurant association.
 Working with a permit expert who tracks these regulatory shifts is another great way to ensure you’re always ahead of the curve and never caught off guard.